dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 (47.15)

-The diﬀerentiation of this same function with respect to t gives −v timesthe derivative of the function, or ∂χ/∂t = −vf0(x − vt), and the second timederivative is
+The diﬀerentiation of this same function with respect to t gives −v times the derivative of the function, or ∂χ/∂t = −vf0(x − vt), and the second time derivative is

 = v2f00(x − vt).

-(47.16)It is evident that f(x − vt) will satisfy the wave equation provided the wavevelocity v is equal to cs.We ﬁnd, therefore, from the laws of mechanics that any sound disturbancepropagates with the velocity cs, and in addition we ﬁnd that
+(47.16) It is evident that f(x − vt) will satisfy the wave equation provided the wave velocity v is equal to cs.
+We ﬁnd, therefore, from the laws of mechanics that any sound disturbance propagates with the velocity cs, and in addition we ﬁnd that

-∂2χ∂t2
+∂2χ ∂t2

-cs = κ1/2 = (dP/dρ)1/20
+cs = κ1/2 = (dP/dρ)1/2 0

 ,

-and so we have related the wave velocity to a property of the medium.If we consider a wave travelling in the opposite direction, so that χ(x, t) =g(x + vt), it is easy to see that such a disturbance also satisﬁes the wave equation.The only diﬀerence between such a wave and one travelling from left to rightis in the sign of v, but whether we have x + vt or x − vt as the variable in thefunction does not aﬀect the sign of ∂2χ/∂t2, since it involves only v2.
-It followsthat we have a solution for waves propagating in either direction with speed cs.An extremely interesting question is that of superposition.
-Suppose onesolution of the wave equation has been found, say χ1.
-This means that the secondderivative of χ1 with respect to x is equal to 1/c2times the second derivativeof χ1 with respect to t.
+and so we have related the wave velocity to a property of the medium.
+If we consider a wave travelling in the opposite direction, so that χ(x, t) = g(x + vt), it is easy to see that such a disturbance also satisﬁes the wave equation.
+The only diﬀerence between such a wave and one travelling from left to right is in the sign of v, but whether we have x + vt or x − vt as the variable in the function does not aﬀect the sign of ∂2χ/∂t2, since it involves only v2.
+It follows that we have a solution for waves propagating in either direction with speed cs.
+An extremely interesting question is that of superposition.
+Suppose one solution of the wave equation has been found, say χ1.
+This means that the second derivative of χ1 with respect to x is equal to 1/c2 times the second derivative of χ1 with respect to t.
 Now any other solution χ2 has this same property.
-If wesuperpose these two solutions, we have
+If we superpose these two solutions, we have

 s

-(47.17)and we wish to verify that χ(x, t) is also a wave, i.e., that χ satisﬁes the waveequation.
+(47.17) and we wish to verify that χ(x, t) is also a wave, i.e., that χ satisﬁes the wave equation.
 We can easily prove this result, since we have

 χ(x, t) = χ1(x, t) + χ2(x, t),

 and, in addition,

-∂2χ∂x2
+∂2χ ∂x2

-= ∂2χ1∂x2
+= ∂2χ1 ∂x2

-+ ∂2χ2∂x2
++ ∂2χ2 ∂x2

 (47.18)

-∂2χ∂t2It follows that ∂2χ/∂x2 = (1/c2) ∂2χ/∂t2, so we have veriﬁed the principle ofsuperposition.
-The proof of the principle of superposition follows from the factthat the wave equation is linear in χ.
+∂2χ ∂t2 It follows that ∂2χ/∂x2 = (1/c2 ) ∂2χ/∂t2, so we have veriﬁed the principle of superposition.
+The proof of the principle of superposition follows from the fact that the wave equation is linear in χ.

-+ ∂2χ2∂t2 .
++ ∂2χ2 ∂t2 .

-= ∂2χ1∂t2
+= ∂2χ1 ∂t2

 (47.19)